 Top graduate entrepreneurship programs, The Princeton Review (2021).

 Top graduate entrepreneurship programs, Poets&Quants (2021).

 Coleman Chair of Entrepreneurship Maija Renko is passionate about helping her students become socially responsible leaders.
-Renko teaches entrepreneurship and social entrepreneurship courses, and focuses her research on the early stages of business development, factors contributing to successful business start-ups, and the role of entrepreneurship in bringing about social change.
+Renko teaches entrepreneurship and social entrepreneurship courses; she focuses her research on the early stages of business development, factors contributing to successful business startups, and the role of entrepreneurship in bringing about social change.
 Renko also serves as director of research for DePaul’s Women in Entrepreneurship Institute.

 “The MS in Entrepreneurship program teaches you valuable insights about running an entrepreneurial venture.
 The program made me knowledgeable in all aspects of a business, ranging from the importance of innovative organization culture to the need for businesses to be socially conscious.”